-WCVA's new-look consultations page, updated each week to help you have your say
+WCVA's consultations page, updated each week to help you have your say

 Wales Council for Voluntary Action (WCVA) regularly responds to consultations on topics that will affect our members and the wider third sector.

 Help us get better at what we do....

 If you or your organisation has had contact or services with BAVO, we would like to hear from you by completing our Third Sector Support Wales survey to tell us how we did and whether our services are useful to you or not.

 BAVO is a member of the Third Sector Support Wales (TSSW), a network of support organisations for the third sector in Wales, comprising County Voluntary Councils including BAVO and Wales Council for Voluntary Action.
 Our shared goal is to enable third sector and volunteers across Wales to contribute fully to individual and community wellbeing, now and for the future.